knative/docs/docs/admin/install/eventing/install-eventing-with-yaml.md

         The Knative Eventing Sugar Controller reacts to special labels and annotations and produce Eventing resources.
 For example:

-        - When a Namespace is labeled with `eventing.knative.dev/injection=enabled`, the controller creates a default Broker in that namespace.
+        - When a namespace is labeled with `eventing.knative.dev/injection=enabled`, the controller creates a default Broker in that namespace.
         - When a Trigger is annotated with `eventing.knative.dev/injection=enabled`, the controller creates a Broker named by that Trigger in the Trigger's namespace.